mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 6. [Download_Error]
 7. [Idle_Enter] Idle [Idle_Leave]

-Please note that no scripts in the `Download_Leave` transition are run if the download fails.
-Instead, the scripts in the `Download_Error` transition are run.
+Please note that no scripts in the `Download_Leave` transition run if the download fails.
+Instead, the scripts in the `Download_Error` transition run.

 #### Error while installing the update